For many North Americans, the Dark-eyed Juncos visiting their feeders or favorite park look very different from summertime to winter. Why? Subspecies.

 The Gray-headed Junco is not difficult to distinguish from most Dark-eyed Junco subspecies.
 In fact, the only subspecies it is likely to be mixed up with is the Red-backed Junco.
 Luckily, the Red-backed Junco has a dark upper bill and is lighter in the throat and breast.

 Identify the Red-backed Junco

 The Red-backed Junco is likely only to be found in the southwestern portion of the United States.
 It only resembles the Gray-headed Junco, but luckily, the upper mandible of the bill is darker than the Gray-headed Junco.
 The gray coloration of the throat, bread, and flanks are all much lighter than the Gray-headed Junco.

 While most juncos will not use feeders, using proper seed types in feeders can still attract juncos to the areas below the feeders.
 So which seed types can attract juncos?
 Easy!
 White millet, red milo, and Nyjer seed!
 The Morning Song Ground Bird blend is an easy blend to use for juncos.
 If you dare to use a feeder to attract juncos, try a ground feeder!
 They may still not prefer it to the ground, but they will eventually give it a try.
 Additionally, plant native cover species like shrubs, bushes, and junipers to offer protective places for juncos to hide and roost.

 Final Thoughts on Dark-eyed Junco Subspecies

 We avoided going too deep on the variations in appearance of the Dark-eyed Junco subspecies groups.
-We like to find a solid base to begin our identifications from, so we started with easier to identify individuals.
-There are also intergrades of these groups, and we will add more information for intergrades down the road.
+We like to find a solid base to begin our identifications from, so we started with easier-to-identify individuals.
+There are also intergrades from the multiples of these groups, and we will add more information for intergrades down the road.
 Want that additional information?
 Check back, as we will be updating this post with modern range maps!
-Be sure to subscribe so you are notified when updates occur!
+Be sure to subscribe, so you are notified when updates occur!